cdapio/cdap/examples/PageViewAnalytics/README.rst

 Overview
 ========
-This example demonstrates use of custom DataSets and batch processing in an Application.
+This example demonstrates use of custom DataSets, batch processing and custom metrics in an Application.
 It takes data from Apache access logs, parses them and save the data in a custom DataSet.
 It then queries the results to find, for a specific URI, pages that are requesting that page and the distribution of those requests.